jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "The taro I planted," I say slowly.
 "It came from that voyage?"

-"Every plant, every person, every tool is taken from island to island, home to home."
-Elder says.
+"Every plant, every person, every tool is taken from island to island, home to home," Elder says.
 "Rongo blessed the first planting.
 Every seed since carries that blessing."

 I understand now.
 The tools I use, the crops I tend, the island beneath my feet—all of it came because the gods guided the seventh Navigator across the ocean.
 And now the gods are calling again.